abikesa/strategic-planning/markdown.md

-# MEMORANDUM - Strategic Planning
+# Strategic Planning Recommendations

+MEMORANDUM

 **To:** Nick Allardice, CEO
 **From:** Sarah Kayongo, VP of Programs